hpcaitech/ColossalAI-Documentation/docs/features/1D_tensor_parallel.md

 ## Introduction

-Tensor parallelism partitions each weight parameter across multiple devices in order to reduce memory load.
+Tensor parallelism partitions model weights across multiple devices in order to reduce memory load.
 An efficient 1D tensor parallelism implementation was introduced by [Megatron-LM](https://deepakn94.github.io/assets/papers/megatron-sc21.pdf).

 Let's take a linear layer as an example, which consists of a GEMM $Y = XA$.
 Given 2 processors, we split the columns of $A$ into $[A_1 ~ A_2]$, and calculate $Y_i = XA_i$ on each processor, which then forms $[Y_1 ~ Y_2] = [XA_1 ~ XA_2]$.
 This is called a column-parallel fashion.